SHAPO0/Mini-Project-Battle-Ships/README.md

 - Step 4 - Battle (Line 29 to 35 & Line 121 to 190)
 - Step 5 - Game Over (Line 37 to 42)

+IMPORTANT NOTICE!
+THIS CODE USES JAVA SWITCH STATEMENT.
+SWITCH STATEMENT IS A NEW FEATURE COMPATIBLE WITH JDK 13 AND ABOVE.
+RECOMMENDED LTS JDK 17, 21.
+IF YOU ARE USING JDK 12 AND BELOW, YOU'LL NEED TO CONVERT THE SWITCH EXPRESSIONS TO SWITCH STATEMENTS.
+Switch statement example:

+switch(location){
+  case PLAYER_SHIP: {
+      System.out.println("Hello World");
+      break;
+  }
+  default: {
+      System.out.println("Hello World");
+      break;
+  }
+}

 Step 1 - CREATE THE OCEAN MAP (Line 7 to 20 & Line 45 to 75)

 Line 7 to 13
-Giving meaningfu variable names.
-Declared final and be given a value (initialised) because it is a requirement if a variable name is used in Switch statements & expressions.
+Giving meaningful names to variables.
+Variables declared final and be given a value (initialised) because it is a requirement when a variable name is used in Switch statements & expressions.

 Line 11 can be '\u0000' or '\000'.
 Why?
 Because in line 17, a new char[][] (2D char array) was created.
 The default value for char is '\u0000' or '\000'.
 EMPTY is a meaningful name (subjectively) for the unassigned.
 So we can refer any unassigned char (in the 2D array) with the name EMPTY.